babashka/babashka/README.md

 ## Async

-Apart from `future` and `pmap` for creating threads, you may use the `clojure.core.async` namespace for asynchronous scripting.
+In addition to `future`, `pmap`, `promise` and friends, you may use the `clojure.core.async` namespace for asynchronous scripting.
 The following example shows how to get first available value from two different processes:

 ``` clojure
 bb '